apache/flink-web/contribute-documentation.md

 Please feel free to ask any questions you have on the developer mailing list.

+## Chinese documentation translation

+The Flink community is maintaining both English and Chinese documents.
+So if you want to update or extend the documentation, both English and Chinese documentation should be updated.
+If you are not familiar with Chinese language, you can open a JIRA attached a `chinese-translation` component for Chinese documentation translation and link it with current JIRA issue.
+If you are familiar with Chinese language, it is encouraged to update both sides in one pull request.

+*NOTE: The Flink community is translating Chinese documentations, some documents may not have been translated yet.
+If the document you are updating is not translated yet, you can just copy the English changes to the Chinese document.*

+All the Chinese documents are located in the file with the same name with English documents but in the `.zh.md` suffix.
+You can update or extend the `.zh.md` file according to the English documents changes.
+If the corresponding `.zh.md` file doesn't exited, just copy the existed English file and rename to `.zh.md` suffix.
+It will generate under `/zh` folder with same name as html file.

 ## Submit your contribution

 The Flink project accepts documentation contributions through the [GitHub Mirror](https://github.com/apache/flink) as [Pull Requests](https://help.github.com/articles/using-pull-requests).
 Pull requests are a simple way of offering a patch by providing a pointer to a code branch that contains the changes.